kemalgogebakan/melanoma/README.md

 devtools::install_github('cancerpolicy/bcimodel', build_vignettes=TRUE)

-# See the introduction page of the package with details.
+# See the introduction page of the package for the details.

 # To understand the codes in this package:

 Start with ui.
 See the corresponding server page, for the construction of the model.
 Simulation is done under simpolicies_mel function.
 The details of this function is under simpolicies_melanoma.R file.
 For function map, see function_map file.
 (This function_map is from the package of bcimodel.
 But I use the same function structure.)

 # Data Section: